Coronavirus confirmed in India: Student who returned from virus-hit Wuhan tests positive in Kerala

 The advisory further urged all travellers to China to monitor their health closely.
 A 24x7 helpline number (011-23978046) to redress any queries related the respiratory infection has been set up.
 India is planning to evacuate its nationals, mostly students, stuck in Wuhan, the epicentre of the viral outbreak.

-As part of the preparedness, India has also increased the number of airports for thermal screening of passengers to 21 from seven.
+As part of the preparedness, India has also increased the number of airports for the thermal screening of passengers to 21 from seven.
 The new airports include those at Gaya, Guwahati, Vizag, Varanasi, Goa, Bhubaneshwar and Lucknow.

-The Health ministry has also made four more laboratories functional other than the NIV-Pune for testing samples.
+The Health Ministry has also made four more laboratories functional other than the NIV-Pune for testing samples.

 The four lab facilities for testing samples have been made functional at Alleppey, Bengaluru, Hyderabad and Mumbai.
-Cabinet Secretary Rajiv Gauba on Tuesday reviewed the preparedness to deal with the deadly virus after which the government said India has made a formal request to China for facilitating evacuation of Indians from Wuhan.
+Cabinet Secretary Rajiv Gauba on Tuesday reviewed the preparedness to deal with the deadly virus after which the government said India has made a formal request to China for facilitating the evacuation of Indians from Wuhan.

 Explained: The new SARS-like virus and China’s biological warfare